 Facilities & Resources

-The Department of Fine Arts has classrooms and studios in several buildings on Belknap Campus: Schneider Hall, Lutz Hall, and HPES/Studio Arts; and in downtown Louisville at the Cressman Center for Visual Arts.
+The Department of Art and Design has classrooms and studios in several buildings on Belknap Campus: Schneider Hall, Lutz Hall, and HPES/Studio Arts; in downtown Louisville at the Cressman Center for Visual Arts; and at the MFA Building at 1606 Rowan Street in the historic Portland neighborhood.
 We also utilize classrooms in the Humanities Building.
 [Download map to Hite facilities.]

-Schneider Hall houses the Department's main offices, Bridwell Art Library, three galleries and an exhibition preparation area, foundation 2-D and 3-D design studios and foundation drawing studios, 2-D studio art programs (painting, drawing, printmaking and photography), fiber studios, interior design studios, and graphic design studios.
+Schneider Hall houses the Department's main offices, Bridwell Art Library, three galleries and an exhibition preparation area, foundation 2-D and 3-D design studios and foundation drawing studios, 2-D studio areas (painting, drawing, printmaking and photography), fiber studios, interior design studios, and graphic design studios.

 The 3-D studio areas of ceramics and sculpture are located in HPES/Studio Arts along with a foundry for sculpture and several outdoor kilns for ceramics.